 The Paris Catacombs, or Catacombes de Paris, are a network of old caves, quarries, and tunnels stretching hundreds of kilometers, and seemingly lined with the bones of the dead.
 Although the site is open to the general public today, access is limited to only a small section of the network.

-Planning to travel to Paris soon?
+Planning to travel to Paris?
 In this article, you will find useful information about the Paris Catacombs: from interesting facts to opening hours, entry fee and more.